 Your parent is a naturalized citizen.
-This is when a child under 18 becomes a derived citizen through a parent who has gone through the naturalization process.
+Children under 18 can become a derived citizen through a parent who has gone through the naturalization process.
 You just need to file Form N-600 for proof of citizenship.

 Your parent is a natural-born citizen.
 This is when a child born outside of the USA becomes a citizen through a parent who is a U.S. citizen.
 It is called acquisition of citizenship.

-You are born in the USA.
+You were born in the USA.
 Anyone born in the U.S. is automatically a natural-born citizen.